mdonegan91/Pierre.Solution/README.md

 ## 🧂 Description 🧂

-* A user can add a recipe with ingredients and instructions, to remember how to prepare favorite dishes.
+* A user can add a recipe with TreatDescription and instructions, to remember how to prepare favorite dishes.

 ## 🧂 Setup/Installation Requirements 🧂